 They wrote about cardiac surgery patients at one major Texas hospital who, like most if not all such patients, had been duly warned of the dangers of excessive lifting, reaching or pulling.
 Patients were told, for example, “not to lift anything heavier than a half-gallon of milk (about 4 pounds)” to help keep the newly split sternum stable until it had time to heal.

-But Parker and Adams then compared that restriction to the effort required simply to open the big door to the cardiac rehabilitation facility in the same hospital.
-This door requires 14 pounds of force to open, yet as Parker and Adams observed, “no cardiac surgery patients have died or been injured from opening this door.”
+But Parker and Adams then compared that restriction to the effort required simply to open the big door to the cardiac rehabilitation facility in the same hospital (at that time, a door that had to be manually opened).
+This door required 14 pounds of force to open, yet as Parker and Adams observed, “no cardiac surgery patients have died or been injured from opening this door.”

-The trouble is that these precautions may not even be consistent, depending entirely on where in the world you happen to live.
+The trouble is that these precautions may not even be consistent, depending entirely on where you happen to live.